shun159/pure-gobpf/README.md

-# pure-gobpf
+# aws-ebpf-sdk-go

-This is a SDK to load BPF programs implemented in golang.
-The SDK internally calls the bpf() system calls to load the programs and maps defined in the elf.
-Initial release will support only attaching TC and XDP but will support all map types.
+This is a golang based SDK to load eBPF programs and maps.
+The SDK internally calls the bpf() system calls from unix package to load the programs and maps defined in the elf.
+The SDK supports attaching Kprobes, Tracepoint probes, traffic classifiers and XDP.
+Additionally supports perf event buffers for 5.4 kernels and ring buffer for 5.10 onwards kernel.

 Contributions welcome!